mezz/JustEnoughItems/README.md

  * A: See the build.gradle of any of the many mods that include JEI integration (listed in the "Plugin Examples" section below).

 Q: Why aren't all of my items showing up in the item list?
 They are shown in the creative menu.
- * A: If your item is missing its subtypes, make sure your item returns true from `item.getHasSubtypes()`.
  * A: JEI hides items with missing item models (purple and black).
 You can show them by changing the config option in the Advanced section.

 Q: Where is the deobfuscated jar for developers?